jefedcreator/alchemy-web3-projects/alex/README.md

 # Alex (Alchemy Ethereum) Block Explorer

 [Etherscan](https://etherscan.io/) is a good example of an Ethereum blockexplorer.
 Check it out to get familiar with how blockexplorers generally work.
+Alex is a blockchain explorer that uses the Alchemy API to fetch and display information about the latest block number and its transactions on the Ethereum network.
+It provides a user-friendly interface to monitor real-time data, such as the latest block number, last mined timestamp, chain ID, number of transactions in the last block, and gas used.
+The app automatically refreshes the displayed data every 10 seconds to provide users with up-to-date information.
+The Blocks component is used to render each block's transaction details in an organized and easy-to-read format.

 ## Getting Started